 The Egg - StumbleUpon.
 The Egg By: Andy Weir You were on your way home when you died.

-It was a car accident.
+“My kids… my wife,” you said.
 Nietzsche Quotes: Christianity.
 Christianity as antiquity.-- When we hear the ancient bells growling on a Sunday morning we ask ourselves: Is it really possible!

 He had the kind of aggressive male ugliness that can be charismatic, and he wisely refrained from disguising it.”
 I’ll bet if you told someone how wise they are to refrain from disguising their aggressive ugliness they probably wouldn’t take it as a compliment.
 Tags.
 "An Educational Diagram" T-Shirts & Hoodies by deadphilosopher.
 Tractatus Fuselagico-Umbilicus.
 Part of Nietzsche's problem with history, science, and the knowledge... - StumbleUpon.
 Part of Nietzsche’s problem with history, science, and the knowledge drive in general is that these activities typically presuppose that "knowing" is possible, and that truth is more valuable than untruth, or appearance.

 It is supposed that there is another world, one free from our perceptions, which can be known if we can find an objectifying lens through which the real nature of things, i.e. inherent properties, things-in-themselves, essences, can be understood.
 Nietzsche sees most endeavors concerned with discovering the truth as attempts to separate the knower from the known in such a way that they can separate their perceptions (the way the world seems) from the perceived object (an entity that has an existence free from what we bring to the word.)
 With this separation of the world into "the world of mere appearances" and the "real world," objects are seen as things-in-themselves, with inherent meanings that are non-revisable, objective, and universal ("The Philosopher" 133).
 Squashed Philosophers- Condensed Plato Aristotle Augustine Descartes Hume... - StumbleUpon.

 Dressing for the Occasion.
 It’s a little difficult to make a segue from a comic about cheese and sodomy to a blog post about a serious natural disaster.